viamrobotics/docs/docs/components/arm/trossen-vx300s.md

 # SMEs: William Spies
 ---

-Configuring a `trossen-vx300s` arm allows you to integrate a [Trossen Robotics ViperX 300](https://www.trossenrobotics.com/viperx-300-robot-arm.aspx) robotic arm into a Viam-based robot.
+Configure a `trossen-vx300s` arm to integrate a [Trossen Robotics ViperX 300](https://www.trossenrobotics.com/viperx-300-robot-arm.aspx) into your robot.

 Configure a `trossen-vx300s` arm as follows: